Cork Art

 Celtic metalworkers and crafsmen used copper mined in County Cork during the Bronze Age (c.3500-1100 BCE) to create a wealth of bronze items many of which were exported to the Continent.

 The Petrie Crown, one of the Celtic art treasures (see also the Broighter Gold Collar) from the pagan Iron Age, created in the the La Tène style was discovered in during the mid-nineteenth century.
-Made from separate bronze pieces riveted together, the Petrie Crown was influenced by Etruscan and Greek art forms.
+Made from separate bronze pieces riveted together, the Petrie Crown incorporated Celtic designs as well as a number of Etruscan and Greek motifs.

 In 1962, the internationally acclaimed Newgrange neolithic monument in County Meath was excavated and restored by the archeologist Professor Michael J O'Kelly, from University College, Cork, in a process lasting thirteen years.
 [For more about the development of visual arts in Cork and Munster, see History of Irish Art.]